 |

-For more information on the Student Research Elective Course, please contact Dr. Alison Bested’s assistant Trishawn Shim at ts1377@nova.edu or Dr. Daniel Shaw at danshaw@nova.edu.
+For more information on the Student Research Elective Courses, please contact the student research director, Dr. Randal Gregg (studentresearchdir@nova.edu).

 Students taking part in the fellowship program carry a full-time load of 37.5 hours per week for one year.

 NSU will pay the tuition for years 4 and 5 of the Fellow’s medical training.
-At completion of the fellowship, students should be able to demonstrate knowledge of research methods, enhanced skills in the written communication of scientific data (co-author paper peer reviewed journal), as well as, demonstrate oral communication of scientific results (present at a national or international meeting)and enhanced ability to understand research literature.
+At the completion of the fellowship, students should be able to demonstrate knowledge of research methods, enhanced skills in the written communication of scientific data (co-author paper peer-reviewed journal), as well as,- demonstrate oral communication of scientific results (present at a national or international meeting) and enhanced ability to understand research literature.
 Students should also be able to incorporate the latest research findings into practice of osteopathic medicine and exhibit improved insight into the ethical principles of treatment of human participants in research studies.
 Students will also gain extensive experience working with institutional review boards.

-For more information on the Undergraduate M2 Fellowship Program in Research, please contact Dr. Alison Bested’s assistant Trishawn Shim at ts1377@nova.edu.
+For more information on the Pre-clinical OMS-II Research Fellowship program, please contact the program director Dr. Robin J. Jacobs at rjacobs@nova.edu.

-KPCOM medical student first of second year students who conduct outstanding research in either clinical medicine or biomedical science may apply for the award.
-Each student who chosen for the award receives a $500 cash award, as well as, elective research credit on his or her transcripts.
+KPCOM medical student first and second year students who conduct outstanding research in either clinical medicine or biomedical science may apply for the award.
+Each student chosen for the award receives a $500 cash award, as well as, elective research credit on his or her transcripts.

 Students need to apply for this award with an application that includes an abstract, background/significance, hypothesis, methodology, and evaluation.
-Research proposal criteria include originality, purpose of research, hypothesis, research methodology, method of data collection, and planned method of dissemination of findings.
+Research proposals are awarded based on the following criteria: originality, purpose of research, hypothesis, research methodology, method of data collection, and planned method of dissemination of findings.

-For more information and the application for the Dr. Kenneth Burnell Student Research Award, please contact Dr. Alison Bested’s assistant Trishawn Shim at ts1377@nova.edu
+For more information and the application for the Dr. Kenneth Burnell Student Research Award, please contact Dr. Debra Cohn Steinkohl at steinkol@nova.edu.

-This occurs as one of the fourth year block rotations.
+This occurs as one of the fourth-year block rotations.
 The fellowship is awarded to a student who participates in research in field of Myalgic Encephalomyelitis/Chronic Fatigue Syndrome in the Institute for Neuro-Immune Medicine.
 This award is under development.
-Please contact Dr. Alison Bested’s assistant Trishawn Shim at ts1377@nova.edu for more information.
+Please contact Dr. Alison Bested at abested@nova.edu for more information.

-The Research Club is an organization established to identify research interest among the KPCOM students, to mentor them and connect them with the appropriate faculty member and to guide them through their research endeavors.
-Please contact the Dr. Bindu Mayi, the faculty mentor, at mayi@nova.edu for more information.
+SOAR is an organization established to identify research interest among the KPCOM students, to mentor them and connect them with the appropriate faculty member and to guide them through their research endeavors.
+Please contact Dr. Randal Gregg, the faculty advisor at studentresearchdir@nova.edu for more information.

 Students will have the opportunity to present research during the year.
 Please check the websites for the various changing deadlines.